MarkNahabedian/defimpl/README.md

 comments employ the same canonical syntax as struct tags so that we can leverage the struct tag parsing code.

-For any interface method which is meant to read or modify some slot, that method sould have a signature appropriate to its intended use and a comment of the form
+For any interface method which is meant to read or modify some field, that method sould have a signature appropriate to its intended use, and a comment of the form

 <pre>